zeddiniaziz/istic-admin-dashboard/README.md

 ## Design

 The application uses:
-- Tailwind CSS for styling
+- Tailwind CSS for styling.
-- A clean, minimal UI focused on usability
+- A clean, minimal UI focused on usability.
-- Mobile-responsive design
+- Mobile-responsive design.